2023 Best Anthropology Schools in the Southwest Region

 The average amount in student loans that anthropology majors at UT Austin take out is $23,939.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $220.

 You’ll join some of the best and brightest minds around you if you attend Texas Christian University.
 The school came in at #3 on this year’s Best Anthropology Schools in the Southwest Region list.
-TCU is a large private not-for-profit school located in the large city of Fort Worth.
+TCU is a fairly large private not-for-profit school located in the city of Fort Worth.

-Read full report on Anthropology at Texas Christian University
+Full Anthropology at Texas Christian University Report

 Anthropology majors at ASU - Skysong take out an average of $23,731 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $272.